vyahello/volcano-mapping/README.md

 # Volcano mapping

-> A web map example of countries population and particular volcanoes based on
+> A web map example of countries population and particular volcanoes based on `folium` and `pandas`.

 ## Tools